It’s spring, and that means it’s lamb season. Which is true, but not accurate. Or something like that. Let me explain.

 Lamb makes a wonderful spring stew—with white beans, carrots, and parsnip, perhaps—and you can enjoy ground lamb in any number recipes, including a lamburger.
-(Look for my Lamburgers with Blue Cheese and Basil Mayonnaise in the June/July issue of Fine Cooking.)
+(Here’s my recipe for Lamburgers with Basil and Blue Cheese Dressing.)

 The only problem with lamb is that it’s increasingly hard to find.
 When I shopped for the recipe you see here, my supermarket only had leg of lamb, ground lamb, and lamb shoulder chops.
 Too bad for them, and for the all-around enjoyment of lamb.
 But good for my local butcher—and yours—who is happy to order whatever we want—lamb and otherwise—on the off-chance he/she doesn’t have it.